 Under Indonesian law, a security interest is accessory in nature and when the underlying claim is paid, expired or deemed null and void, the security interest also ceases to exist.
-However, typically, an Indonesian law release agreement is entered between the security agent and the obligors on the payoff date.
+However, typically, an Indonesian law release agreement is entered between the security agent and the obligors on the pay-off date.
 The release agreement would also set out additional steps that will be required to effect the release and discharge of the Indonesian security documents as follows.

 - Land mortgage release and discharge through the land office or E-Mortgage Deed Registration System, as applicable, with land deed official's assistance.
-Security agent to provide power of attorney to land deed official, release application and release statement. - Fiducia security release and discharge through the fiducia registration office with notary's assistance.
-Security agent to provide power of attorney to land deed official, release application and release statement. - Pledge of shares deletion of pledge annotation from the company's shareholders register and return of original share certificate to the shareholders for pledge of shares in a private company.
-For pledge of shares in a listed company, the security agent needs to: - (a) instruct the share registrar to de-register the pledge; - (b) make a request to the custodian to unblock the securities account; - (c) ask the custodian to request KSEI issue a confirmation that the Securities Sub Account in C-BEST is unblocked; and - (d) ask the custodian to transfer the shares to the pledgor's securities account immediately after KSEI issue the unblocking confirmation. - Pledge of bank account notice of release to the account bank.
+The security agent is to provide power of attorney to the land deed official, as well as provide the release application and release statement. - Fiducia security release and discharge through the Fiducia Registration Office with notary's assistance.
+Security agent is to provide power of attorney to the land deed official, as well as provide the release application and release statement. - Pledge of shares deletion of pledge annotation from the company's shareholder register and return of original share certificate to the shareholders for pledge of shares in a private company.
+For pledge of shares in a listed company, the security agent needs to:

+- (a) instruct the share registrar to de-register the pledge; - (b) make a request to the custodian to unblock the securities account; - (c) ask the custodian to request that the KSEI issue a confirmation that the Securities Sub-Account in C-BEST is unblocked; and - (d) ask the custodian to transfer the shares to the pledgor's securities account immediately after the KSEI issue the unblocking confirmation. - Pledge of bank account notice of release to the account bank.